NikRam822/TatMobileAnalyzer/docs/SPECIFICATION_EN.md

 ### Project Description <a name="project-description"></a>

-The Developer Contribution Assessment Tool is designed to analyze repositories of software repositories and provide metrics for evaluating developer contributions to a particular project. a specific project.
-This tool will help stakeholders to make informed decisions related to resource allocation, project management, and performance measurement. performance evaluation.
-It includes a number of metrics including commit analysis, code quality, collaboration patterns, and more.
+The Developer Contribution Assessment Tool is designed to analyze repositories of software repositories and provide metrics for evaluating developer contributions to a specific project. specific project.
+This tool will help stakeholders make informed decisions related to resource allocation, project management, and performance evaluation.
-Inclusions:

-- Analysis of commit metrics (frequency, size, messages).
-  Exclusions:
-- Detailed project management features (e.g., task tracking).
-- Integration with external project management tools
+The tool includes 2 key functionalities:

+- **Analyze Developer Contributions.**

+This functionality uses Churn metrics.
+The system analyzes commits for a specified period, analyzes files in commits and changes in these files.
+Thus the system collects data about who wrote how much code and displays it in the form of a graph.

+- **Labor intensity estimation according to COCOMO-2 methodology.**

+This functionality is a tool for estimating a project based on the number of lines of code, type of room and additional coefficients.
+The user can specify all necessary data about the analyzed project and get the planned project cost.

 ### Links <a name="links"></a>